Bioterrorism and Weapons of Mass Destruction

 Copyright © 2018 Wild Iris Medical Education, Inc. All Rights Reserved.

-LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will have increased your knowledge of the medical consequences of acts of terrorism involving the use of a weapon of mass destruction and be better prepared to protect and care for yourself and your patients during emergencies relating to such an event.
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will have increased your knowledge of the medical consequences of acts of terrorism involving the use of weapons of mass destruction and be better prepared to protect and care for yourself and your patients during emergencies relating to such an event.
 Specific learning objectives include:

-- Define the terms “terrorism,” “terrorist attack,” “weaponization,” “weapons of mass destruction (WMDs),” and “syndromic surveillance.”
+- Define the terms “terrorism,” “terrorist attack,” “weapons of mass destruction (WMDs),” and “syndromic surveillance.”

-- Distinguish between a terrorist attack, a criminal act, and a mass casualty incident.
+- Distinguish between a terrorist attack, criminal act, and mass casualty incident.

 - Describe types of terrorists and terrorist attacks.

-- Describe appropriate personal protective equipment (PPE) to be used when treating patients potentially or actually exposed to nuclear, biological, and chemical agents.
+- Identify appropriate personal protective equipment (PPE) to be used when treating patients potentially or actually exposed to nuclear, biological, and chemical agents.

 - Explain the Health Alert Network (HAN), including its purpose and the features unique to the Nevada HAN.

 TABLE OF CONTENTS

 Violence and warfare as a means for one nation, state, or group to achieve control over another are almost as old as humanity.
-Records of wars survive in legends and oral traditions.
-Some of humanity’s earliest efforts at pictorial or language-based records deal with battles.
+Records of wars survive in legends and oral traditions and in some of humanity’s earliest efforts at language and images.

-Until the beginning of the twentieth century, advances in weaponry focused on improving existing conventional technologies.
+Until the beginning of the twentieth century, advances in weaponry focused on improving existing or “conventional” technologies.
 It was only after chemical weapons were introduced in the trenches of World War I that widespread attention was directed to what would be termed “unconventional weapons.”
 Even so, the use of such weapons was, at least in the mind of the American public, restricted to a remote battlefield location.

 This worldview changed for some nations before it did in the United States.
 However, the bombing of the Murrah Federal Building in Oklahoma City in 1995 and the events of September 11, 2001, forced Americans to confront the reality that both the nation and individual citizens are potential targets of terrorists.
-More recently, the 2009 attack at a Fort Hood, Texas, medical facility and the explosion at the 2014 Boston Marathon finish line have served as continuing reminders of public vulnerability.
+More recent attacks (discussed below) demonstrate that the threat is continuing and continual.